Yanagisawa 991 tenor saxophone

 fast in action - though I did have to reduce the spring tension throughout

-the action ( this is something I'd strongly recommend as part of a post-purchase
+the action (this is something I'd strongly recommend as part of a post-purchase

-quite swiftly.
+swiftly.

 Tonewise this horn is very evenly balanced - not too dark, not too bright,